dmbarbour/wikilon/docs/ABCRT.md

 The proposed representation for arrays is:

         (array, size+offset, pbuff, pnext)
-            offset → 1 bit, skip first word size → number of words in pbuff pbuff →
+            size+offset → small int
+                28 bit size in bytes
+                3 bit offset in bytes
+                word-aligned for arrays
+            pbuff →
                 (111) contiguous memory
-                (001) tagged buffer
+                (001) special case tag
-                    e.g. refct wrapper
+                  e.g. refct for sharing
             pnext → whatever follows

 This tagged object actually represents an `(a * List a)` pair.
 We'll further wrap it with another cell for the `inL` sum type.
-With this, the overhead for an array is 6 words, and we break even when encoding 6 items.
+Together with this sum tag, the overhead for an array is 6 words.
+Lists require two word per item, so we break even on storage costs when encoding 6 items.

-Annotation `{&array}` compacts a list of values into an array with a single contiguous buffer with `pnext` pointing to the terminal value (usually `unit inR` for a plain list).
-If allocation fails (e.g. due to memory fragmentation) the computation will halt.
-The much weaker `{&array~}` allows a runtime to make heuristic chunking decisions, also via `pnext`.
-Chunked lists are sufficient for many applications of arrays.
+Annotation `{&array}` asserts the argument is a list of values and compacts this list into an array with a single contiguous buffer with `pnext` pointing to the terminal value (usually `unit inR` for a plain list).
+If allocation fails (e.g. due to memory fragmentation), or if the argument is not a valid representation of a list, computation will halt.
+The weaker `{&array~}` (read: array handwave) allows our runtime to make heuristic chunking decisions, encoding a chunked list in `pnext`.
+Chunked lists are a high performance data structure, sufficient for many applications of arrays.

+*NOTE:* Explicit arrays via `{&array}` must be allocated on the heap.
+Copy-collection within the nursery interferes with preserving a seamless underlying structure if it occurs during a logical split.
+The `{&array~}` constructor doesn't have this limitation, and should be favored for small or transient arrays.

 #### Seamless, Unshared, and Affine Arrays

 As far as ABC semantics are concerned, arrays are plain old lists.
 We can transparently append them to a list, for example.
 But from a *performance semantics* perspective arrays and lists diverge wildly.
-To protect performance semantics, I'm proposing two annotations: `{&seamless}` and `{&unshared}`.
+To protect performance semantics, I propose two annotations: `{&seamless}` and `{&unshared}`.

 When the array is encoded as one large chunk, and `pnext` points to the terminal value (no further list elements), we call this a *seamless* array.
 Seamless arrays guarantee many O(1) accelerated operations.
 This is valuable in many contexts.
 We provide a `{&seamless}` annotation to assert that an array is seamless.